 - Is responsible to pay all required fees or rentals;

-- Is responsible for daily and punctual attendance at school and abide by all responsibilities outlined in Administrative Procedure 330.
+- Is responsible for daily and punctual attendance at school and abide by all responsibilities outlined in Administrative Procedure 330: Student Attendance.

-- If the student is declared independent, his/her parent(s) shall not exercise those rights ordinarily entitled to a parent(s) under the School Act.
+- If the student is declared independent, his/her parent(s) shall not exercise those rights ordinarily entitled to a parent(s) under the Education Act.

 - The status of a student may change during the course of the school year as the student's circumstances or commitments change.

 - The student shall initiate the process to declare his/her status as independent by contacting the Principal of the school in writing.

 - For students sixteen (16) or seventeen (17) years of age, the following evidence must be presented to the Principal for review before a decision is made: